danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

 This will make APIG respond with `403 Forbidden`.
-Or it may return an `Unauthorized` error to have APIG respond with `401 Unauthorized`.
+To make APIG respond with `401 Unauthorized`, return an `Unauthorized` error from the Lambda Authorizer.
+We'll see this in action when implementing the Lambda Authorizer.

 ### A note on authorization